sf105/sttp-book/chapters/getting-started/test-automation.md

 > Implement a program that receives a string as a parameter
 > containing a roman number and then converts it to an integer.
 >
->In roman numeral, letters represent values:
+>In roman numerals, letters represent values:
 >
 > * I = 1
 > * V = 5